pawamoy/django-appsettings/docs/usage.rst

 Using a callable as default value
 '''''''''''''''''''''''''''''''''

 Sometimes you may want to pass a callable as a default value.
-To ensure the callable is called, or to prevent it, use the ``call_default`` parameter:
+To ensure that the callable is called, or to prevent it, use the ``call_default`` parameter:

 .. code:: python